guildxyz/guild-sdk/README.md

 // Joining to a Guild if any role is accessible by the given address await user.join(myGuild.id, wallet.address, sign);

+// Connect Discord account (if not yet connected) to Guild and join await user.join(myGuild.id, wallet.address, sign, [
+  {
+    name: "DISCORD",
+    authData: {
+      access_token: "123" // Discord access token retrieved from oauth
+    }
+  }
+]);
+// Note that the above shoud be used exactly once per user,
+// when the user's platform account is not connected to their Guild account.
+// If it is already connected, the join will grant access for all the
+// user's connected platforms automatically.
 ```

 ### Modular / multi-platform architecture